simeononsecurity/simeononsecurity.ch/content/articles/modem-magic_-how-dial-up-internet-works-and-its-legacy-today/index.en.md

 * The sound of dial-up internet connecting is a unique auditory experience that is instantly recognizable to anyone who used it.
 The series of beeps, clicks, and screeches were the result of the modem establishing a connection with the internet service provider.
 This sound became synonymous with the internet itself and is often associated with a sense of excitement and anticipation.
 * The nostalgia of dial-up sounds extends beyond the auditory experience.
 It represents a simpler time when the internet was still a novelty and accessing it required patience and perseverance.
 It was a time when browsing the web meant disconnecting the phone line and hoping that no one would call while you were online.
-* The nostalgia of dial-up sounds is not just limited to personal experiences.
+* The nostalgia of dial-up sounds isn't just limited to personal experiences.
 It has also become a cultural phenomenon, with references to dial-up internet appearing in movies, TV shows, and music.
 These references serve as a reminder of how far technology has come and the impact that dial-up internet had on shaping the digital landscape.

 > Tip: Embrace the nostalgia of dial-up sounds by listening to recordings of the iconic connection process.
 It's a trip down memory lane that can transport you back to a time when the internet was a new and exciting frontier.